-Additionally, the following weapons are prohibited on College District property or at any College District-sponsored or - related activity:
+Additionally, the following weapons are prohibited on College District property or at any College District sponsored or related activity:

-- 1. Fireworks of any kind;
+- 1. Fireworks of any kind

-- 2. Incendiary devices;
+- 2. Incendiary devices

-- 3. Instruments designed to expel a projectile with the use of pressurized air, like a BB gun;
+- 3. Instruments designed to expel a projectile with the use of pressurized air, like a BB gun

-- 4. Razors;
+- 4. Razors

-- 5. Chains; or
+- 5. Chains

-- 6. Martial arts throwing stars.
+- 6. Martial arts throwing stars

+- 7. All Prohibited Weapons as defined by Texas Penal Code 46.05